 A HYPE model run is started by placing the HYPE executable file in the model folder and run it.
 Please read the information in the Quick Guide for details.

-In Fig. 19 you can see an example of a HYPE model set up, just a collection of text-files and the executalbe HYPE code.
+HYPE returns with a Code 84 message after a successful run.
+In Fig. 19 you can see an example of a HYPE model set up.

 Figure 19: Example of HYPE model set up.

 Model initialisation